What is self-regulation?

 Toddlers can wait short times for food and toys.
 But toddlers might still snatch toys from other children if it’s something they really want.
 And tantrums happen when toddlers are overwhelmed by strong emotions.

-Preschoolers are starting to know how to play with other children and understand what’s expected of them.
+Preschoolers are starting to know how to play with other children, understand what’s expected of them, and set and work towards simple goals.
 For example, a preschooler might try to speak in a soft voice if you’re at the movies.

-School-age children are getting better at controlling their own wants and needs, imagining other people’s perspectives and seeing both sides of a situation.
+School-age children are getting better at controlling their wants and needs, focusing on what teachers are saying and following instructions, imagining other people’s perspectives and seeing both sides of a situation.
 This means, for example, that they might be able to disagree with other children without having an argument.

 Children who typically feel things strongly and intensely find it harder to self-regulate.
 It isn’t as hard for children who are more easygoing.
 Even older children and teenagers sometimes struggle with self-regulation.